Healthy living

 Measles can have serious complications, especially for pregnant women and their babies, such as miscarriage, early labour and stillbirth.

-You can't have the measles vaccine during pregnancy – so to protect yourself and your baby, it's important to get vaccinated against measles at least 4 weeks before trying to get pregnant.
+You shouldn’t have the measles vaccine during pregnancy – so to protect yourself and your baby, it's important to get vaccinated against measles at least 4 weeks before trying to get pregnant.

 Who should not have the MMR vaccine?

-Before being vaccinated, you must say if you:
+Before being vaccinated, you tell your provider if you:

-• aren't feeling well (for example you have a fever)
+• You aren't feeling well (for example you have a fever).

-• have any severe allergies (such as antibiotics, latex, gelatine)
+• You have any severe allergies (such as antibiotics, latex, gelatine)

-• are pregnant or plan to get pregnant soon (refer to 'Pregnant women and the MMR vaccine' section below)
+• You are pregnant or plan to get pregnant soon.

-• have received another live vaccination in the last month
+• You have received another live vaccination in the last month.

-• have received blood, blood products or immunoglobulin in the last 3 months
+• You have received blood, blood products or immunoglobulin in the last three months.

-• have a disease (for example HIV/AIDS or cancer) or having treatment that lowers immunity.
+• You have a disease (for example HIV/AIDS or cancer) or having treatment that lowers immunity.

 Pregnant women and the MMR vaccine

-You should wait at least 4 weeks after having a MMR vaccine before trying to get pregnant to prevent any possible harm to your baby.
+If you are planning to get pregnant, you should wait at least four weeks after having the MMR vaccine before trying to get pregnant

 What are the benefits?

-The MMR vaccine is safe, effective and has few side effects.
+The MMR vaccine is safe and effective.
 Before vaccination, about 100 Australian children died each year from measles.
-Today, deaths from measles are rare.
+Today, deaths from measles are extremely rare.

 What are the risks?

-With MMR vaccination, some people get a few, temporary side effects such as fever with mild malaise and rash.
-These side effects are non-infectious and could last between 7 to 10 days.
+Following MMR vaccination, some people get a few, temporary side effects such as fever with mild malaise and rash.
+These side effects can last a few days.

 There is also an increased risk for febrile seizures, mainly in children under 3.
 These are likely to occur 7 to 10 days after vaccination.